Do you know how to clean gold jewelry at home? It’s super easy!

 Your gold jewelry can sparkle like new again with a simple gold cleaning solution you can make at home.
-Simply mix salt, baking powder, and hot water together and soak your gold jewelry for 10 minutes.
+Simply mix salt, baking soda, and hot water together and soak your gold jewelry for 10 minutes.
 Can you believe it’s that easy?
 Yup, it is!

 The following card (scroll below) outlines the step by step guidelines on how to clean gold jewelry at home.
 Note – this is for 14-18k gold, not gold filled or gold plated!

 Before I go into the details of cleaning gold, I want to share with you – I came up with a stylish solution to keep my mask close with easy access while keeping it clean!
 It is a cool, paperclip, link chain that is long enough to pull on over your head and wear as a lanyard/necklace.
 Unlock your 40% off coupon for a limited time!